-LOCAL GENERAL Sustainable Community Strategies for each district The malinTaavingaarctnewneys of the SCSs for the Greate2.
-Noopvious hings existivate in able housing, jobs, facilitie3. damphise viriged does in the what ever their needs; • To have invitably the model of the safer places and a high quality sensitivate in that is protected and respected the one of the safer places of that people can travel using varied forms of transport; • To provide opportunities for people to learn at all stages of life; • For people to play an active part in community life and to be involved in decision making.
-Maintain and enhance the elements that contribute to the quality of life.
-Improve the quality of where people live Maintenance and improvement of the health of the population Improve accessibility to essential services and facilities Encourage local community identity, good behaviour and cooperative attitudes Maximise the use of renewable energy solutions and reduce contributions to climate change Reduce vulnerability to climate change Improve education and Joint Core Strategy for Broadland, Norwich and South Norfolk Adopted 2011, Amended 2014 Sets out long term the development strategy and policic detailed policies set out in other local plan documents. considered on a topic by topic basis in sections 2 to 11 of the section 2 to 11 of the section 2 to 11 of the section 3 of the As the starting point for the GNLP, key e Broads Authority Core Strategy DPD Sets policies for determining planning applications.
+LOCAL GENERAL Sustainable Community Strategies for each district The malin Taaining directine mess of the SCSs for the Great 2.
+Napprior in gristills read • To have interesting the second state of the second state facilities.
+A temposer in gristic state of the second state of the second state • To have interesting the second state of the second s Maintain and enhance the elements that contribute to the quality of life.
+Improve the quality of where people live Maintenance and improvement of the health of the population Improve accessibility to essential services and facilities Encourage local community identity, good behaviour and co- operative attitudes Maximise the use of renewable energy solutions and reduce contributions to climate change Reduce vulnerability to climate change Improve education and Joint Core Strategy for Broadland, Norwich and South Norfolk Adopted 2011, Amended 2014 Sets out long term the development strategy and policie detailed policies set out in other local plan documents. considered on a topic by topic basis in sections 2 to 11 o As the starting point for the GNLP, key e of this document. elements of the strategy are Broads Authority Core Strategy DPD Sets policies for determining planning applications.
 Development should consider any impacts on the BA area Impact on unique character of Broads landscape Broads Site Specifics DPD The Site Specific Policies DPD relates the policies and objectives of the Core Strategy and Development Management Policies DPDs to identified sites and areas.
 Development should consider any impacts on the BA area Impact on unique character of Broads landscape HOUSING Greater Norwich Housing Strategy 2008-2011 Provides each local authority and its partner organisations with a basis for delivering housing services.
 To ensure there are sufficient decent homes which people can afford, in places they want to live, Contribution to housing provision (market and social)